 Golden Retrievers are the second most commonly registered breed with the American Kennel Club.
 With friendly, obedient, and energetic dispositions, these large dogs make great family pets.
 They do require lots of attention and a regular schedule to keep them happy, healthy, and secure.
 Despite their large and expressive eyes, the Golden Retriever is a surprisingly gentle dog.
-Below you will find a list of common ailments to watch out for. notify you when they appear in your dog:
+Below you will find a list of common ailments to watch out for.

 And, of course, don’t forget to have your dog examined by a veterinarian right away, so that any health concerns are identified as quickly as possible.

 Cataracts: Cataracts are the outer coating of the eye.
 They can develop through a normal life cycle, when exposed to dust, debris, and other shunning particles.
 This condition is often genetically inherited, especially in blue eyes.
 A dog with a cataract will have its vision progressively cloudier until it becomes difficult to navigate around objects.
 Although a life without a cataract isn’t usually considered life threatening, routine exam should be performed.

 Distichiasis: This is a condition characterized by an eyelash that grows from the end of the eyelid and grows into the eye.
 It can cause intense irritation and pain to your dog.